 Some small business owners are still hesitant to maintain a website, possibly because of rising rates of eCommerce fraud, but not being online via a website doesn’t mean they don’t have to worry about small office security.
 It stands to reason that this rich increase in e-commerce means small businesses must have a website to meet growing online retail demands.
 Of course, it is difficult to argue that small businesses need a website, but with relatively low costs and ease, most would greatly benefit from having one.

 Many businesses do need a website, such as a business selling electronic goods, or a travel agent booking holidays online.
 There are situations like this in just about every industry, and you are going to come across businesses that do not need a website, quite legally.
 While having a website is certainly preferable, there are plenty of businesses out there who managed to be successful in the modern age without it.
-Now, more business owners are realizing that having a website is both necessary and an excellent benefit, and are racing to get it up and running.
+Now, more business owners can be seen reaching out to a Web Design Newport company (or a similar one elsewhere) to build their own sites.
+They seem to be realizing that having a website is both necessary and an excellent benefit, and are racing to get it up and running.

-Many of these business owners and managers in the B2B space believe that having a website is irrelevant to their business.
+Unfortunately, many business owners and managers in the B2B space still believe that having a website is irrelevant to their business.
 Forty per cent of the small businesses listed costs as not being relevant to the needs of their company as reasons.
-Most customers do not come online, there is insufficient staff, and there is not enough money to create one, which is also the usual reason why small businesses do not have websites.
+Some of the reasons why small businesses do not have websites are the following: a limited online customer base, lack of resources, financial constraints, and insufficient staffing.
 According to a study conducted by Clutch, most who are without websites said that this was because the site was just not appropriate for their business, or was simply too costly.

 However, considering exactly what is online privacy beyond a website, there are security considerations to take into account.